-By simulating the calculation of requirements based on the new prudential regulations (Community Regulation no. 575/2013 of the European Parliament and Council dated 26 June 2013 relating to prudential requirements for banks and investment firms), not considering the reduction in requirements for banks belonging to groups, Banca Sistema reinforces its capital adequacy, reaching a Core tier 1 Ratio of 8.1% and a Total Capital Ratio of 16.9%.
+By simulating the calculation of requirements based on the new prudential regulations (Community Regulation no. 575/2013 of the European Parliament and Council dated 26 June 2013 relating to prudential requirements for banks and investment firms), the Banca Sistema Group reinforces its capital adequacy, reaching a Core tier 1 Ratio of 8.1% and a Total Capital Ratio of 16.9%.